-The job of settling an estate, often a source of stress is very important.
-As an executor you have been entrusted to carry out the wishes of the deceased as promptly and with as much dignity as possible.
-You can count on us to act quickly and with as much understanding to the feelings of everyone in bereavement.
+Estate settlement is often stressful, but a very important job.
+As an executor you have been entrusted to carry out the wishes of the deceased as swiftly and exactly as possible.
+You can count on us to act quickly and with as much compassion to the feelings of everyone involved.

 Part of TNC Appraisal Service, Inc.'s focus is to provide top-notch, ethical appraisals that lawyers can rely on.
 We understand their needs and are accustomed to dealing with all parties involved.
 We compose appraisal reports that out-strip the obligations of the legal system and different agencies.

 Contact us immediately to discuss your specific estate appraisal needs and how we can put our experience to work for you.

 Usually, settling an estate necessitates an clear appraisal report to acquire fair market value for the house to the satisfaction of the parties involved.
 We know that in times like this, acquiring an appraisal is the furthest thought from your mind.
 Because of this, often there will be times that the date of an appraisal deviates from the time of death.
 Our company is knowledgeable about the practices and requirements obligatory to produce a retroactive appraisal with an effective date and fair market value estimate matching the exact date you suffered the loss of your loved one.
 The ethical obligations listed within the Uniform Standards of Professional Appraisal Practice (USPAP) attunes our staff to confidentiality, providing the highest degree of privacy for you and your family.

 Most people don't realize that the IRS requires reports filed to support the numbers involved in estate sales.

 An accurate report showing the appraiser's opinion of value is required to support the methods the appraiser used to come to his conclusions.
 A report of this caliber will definitely show your claim that the numbers provided within the report are well-founded and accurate.